ankr/in-a-minute/README.md

 **controllers**

-- These are responsible for handling incoming requests and talk to the rest of the application using **services**.
+- These are responsible for handling incoming requests and talk to the rest of the application through **services**.
 - One could argue for adding an additional layer on top of this; **routes** which would just be mapping HTTP requests to Controllers.

 **services**

-- This is the bread and butter of the business logic, they take inputs from controller, do their magic and talk to the database through **repositories**.
+- This is the bread and butter of the business logic, they take inputs from controller (or other), do their magic and talk to the database through **repositories**.
-- Additionally things like background workers etc. could be using services to do business logic.
+- Additionally things like workers etc. could be using services to do business logic.

 **repositories**

-- These are the entry point to the database and responsible for maintain data integrity.
+- These are the entry point to the database and responsible for maintaining data integrity.
 - These are the only files that should be talking directly to the database and ORM.

-Depending on the level of abstractions you could also introduce something like a **model** layer which would be representing the database structure in the application, however since I'm using **Prisma** for modelling the data I'm mostly relying on their generated types.
+Depending on the level of abstractions you could also introduce something like a **model** layer which would be representing the data structure in the application - connecting the ORM and application.

 ## Conderations

 - Auth
   Both authentication as well as authorization could be handled using JWTs which are then intepreted by the application.
+  The JWTs would contain _claims_ as to which level of authorization they contain.
-There would need to be a service in place for dispatching and refreshing these tokens.
-Out of scope for this assignment.
+  There would need to be a service in place for dispatching and refreshing these tokens - but of scope for this assignment.

 - Error handling
   Ideally any errors should be caught and sent to a monitoring system like NewRelic, Datadog, Sentry or likewise.
   Remember to listen for the `unhandledRejection` and `uncaughtException` etc events, to ensure you catch any error happening outside the application.
   Implementing a set of predefined exception types as well as a generic error handler that inspect those could aid in this process.
+  Having either _repository layer_, the _service layer_ (or both) implementing a pattern using an [Either](https://www.sandromaglione.com/articles/either-error-handling-functional-programming) type could ease the error handling as well as helping making the application typesafe.

 - Logging
   `pino` is the preferred logger in node world and can dispatch to any desired persistent storage.
   Unfortunately I didn't have time to implement proper logging.

 - Documentation
-  If this was an ongoing project I would definitely look into OpenAPI, and any npm plugins that could automate this process.
+  If I had the time I would definitely look into OpenAPI, and any npm plugins that could automate this process.
-  It's also possible to generate TS types from OAS specs and use them in codebase, but again a bit out of scope for this application.
+  It's also possible to generate TS types from OA specs and use them in codebase, but again a bit out of scope for this application.

 - Migrations
   Any communication with the database is handled by the Prisma module.
-This also provides tools for creating and applying database migrations.
+This also [provides tools](https://www.prisma.io/docs/orm/prisma-migrate) for creating and applying database migrations.

 - Security
   I did not have time to implement any authentication or authorization mechanisms due to the time restraint.
 However I would default to be using JWTs for handling this part of the application.
-  In terms of SQL injection attacks they should be mitigated as I'm using the Prisma ORM.
+  In terms of SQL injection attacks they don't apply as I'm using the Prisma ORM.
 Even [raw queries](https://www.prisma.io/docs/orm/prisma-client/queries/raw-database-access/raw-queries#executeraw) are "safe" provided you utilize tagged template strings.

 - Stability
   Synchronous requests are easy, you just tell the user that there was an error - as opposed to asynchronous requests where you will need to implement retry mechanisms.